 - Loopcloud.
 A VST sampler instrument, that allows you to play whatever you have open in the standalone Loopcloud program.

 With Loopcloud, you also get cloud storage.
-This means that you can now have both your head and music projects in the cloud and back-up them up.
+This means you can store all of your samples and music projects in the cloud, to access them for later use, and transfer them between devices.

-You can also set Loopcloud to automatically back-up and save your project files, which is a blessing in disguise.
+You can also set Loopcloud to automatically back-up and save your project files, which is a blessing in disguise, especially when your trusty HDD could fail at any point.

 With different plans you get different amounts of storage, but their lowest $7.99/month gives you 5GB.